akash1202/RestGCP/README.md

 # RestGCP
-Deployed project on google cloud with mysql database on aws to check api url is : https://cedar-setup-287102.appspot.com/api/post/customers
+* Deployed project with REST on google cloud with mysql database on aws
+* to check REST api is working one url is : https://cedar-setup-287102.appspot.com/api/post/customers